Update 2 - September 26, 2021: This review has been updated with new testing for the 2TB SK hynix Gold P31 M.2 NVMe on page 4.

 SK hynix Gold P31 Features

-While high read performance is rather easy for flash, high write performance requires a few tricks.
+While pushing out fast read performance is rather easy for flash, high write performance requires a few tricks.
 SK hynix’s Gold P31 utilizes a hybrid SLC cache, similar to Samsung’s TurboWrite.
-It features quickly-recovering SLC cache alongside a slower-to-recover dynamic SLC cache.
-The 500GB’s total cache capacity measures 45GB-46GB, while the 1TB model comes with roughly 90-92GB.
+It features a quickly-recovering SLC cache alongside a slower-to-recover dynamic SLC cache.
+The 500GB’s total cache capacity measures 46GB, the 1TB model comes with roughly 92GB, and the 2TB model has 184GB.

-SK hynix’s Gold P31 features S.M.A.R.T. data reporting, secure erase capability, Trim support, and can fall into multiple low power states, however, it lacks a security feature many competitors have - AES 256-bit hardware encryption.
-Though most students, gamers, and home office users don’t need such security, there are still many business users who require it.
+SK hynix’s Gold P31 features S.M.A.R.T. data reporting, secure erase capability, Trim support, can fall into multiple low power states, and even comes with support for AES 256-bit hardware encryption.
+However, it isn’t OPAL complaint, meaning there’s no BitLocker support.

 Software and Accessories of SK hynix Gold P31